madalinoprea/ro.moprea.vplay/Readme.md

 # Description
 Boxee app to browse easier video sharing site http://vplay.ro

-Current status: alpha (don't be fulled by version number)
+Current status: beta (don't be fulled by version number)

 ## TODO
- - None
+ - Enable support for multiple subtitles associated to a tv episode (EN, BG, etc) - waiting to get by boxeebox back

 ## Release Notes

+### Version 2.5 (Not released)
+ - Automatically play first episode on next page
+ - Make sure all videos are retrieved (last one from the every row was ignored)
+ - BG changed and other minor UI improvements
+ - Core classes created for regex rules and urls; Tests created to verify regex rules

-### Version 2.4 (not released)
+### Version 2.4
- - Implement support for multiple subtitles associated to a tv episode (EN, BG, etc)
  - Automatically play next episode
  - Shows video window thumbnail when player is in background; Allows to return into fullscreen mode
  - Shows tv show description in season list